kumbulanit/t-sql/tech company/untitled/Module 17 - Implementing Error Handling/Lesson1_Implementing_T-SQL_Error_Handling.md

         END

         -- Validate employee
-        SELECT @EmployeeName = FirstName + ' ' + LastName
+        SELECT @EmployeeName = e.FirstName + ' ' + e.LastName
-        FROM Employees
+        FROM Employees e
-        WHERE EmployeeID = @EmployeeID AND IsActive = 1;
+        WHERE e.EmployeeID = @e.EmployeeID AND IsActive = 1;

         IF @EmployeeName IS NULL
         BEGIN
             RAISERROR('Employee ID %d is not found or inactive.
-Please assign a valid sales representative.', 16, 1, @EmployeeID);
+Please assign a valid sales representative.', 16, 1, @e.EmployeeID);
         END

         -- Validate order date